bugzilla/bugzilla/docs/en/rst/using/finding.rst

 .. note:: Bugzilla queries are case-insensitive and accent-insensitive when
     used with either MySQL or Oracle databases.
-When using Bugzilla with PostgreSQL, however, some queries are case-sensitive.
+When using Bugzilla with PostgreSQL, however, some queries are case sensitive.
 This is due to the way PostgreSQL handles case and accent sensitivity.

 .. _quicksearch: